ataylor89/unix_wisdom/shell.md

 The Unix shell often refers to the command-line interface of Unix.

 The Unix shell is a command-line interface, a scripting language, a programming language, an interpreter.

+## Conclusion

+What's a formal definition of shell?

+This might be a formal definition.

+An operating system's shell is its user interface.

+A shell is the user interface of an operating system.

+An operating system has a command-line interface and a graphical user interface.

+It's helpful to use programs like Terminal and to get to know the command-line interface of Mac OS.

+A command-line interface interprets a user's commands.

+The Unix shell is a command-line interface, a scripting language, a programming language, and an interpreter.